 We believe our findings are important for two reasons.
 First, the wide popularity of the multinomial logit is in part due to its connection to the random utility model.
 This foundation allows researchers to interpret the choice probabilities in terms of optimizing behavior.
-While the logit model is sometimes used in situations in which information frictions are thought to be an important part of the choice environment, there is not a fully specified model of those information frictions that justifies the use of the multinomial logit.
-We fill that gap.
-Second, most existing work with rational inattention has focussed on situations with a continuous action.3 In this context, the model remains
+While the logit model is sometimes used in situations in which information frictions are thought to be an important part of the choice environment, we are not aware of previous work that justifies the use of the logit model in terms of a fully specified model of information frictions.
+Second, most existing work with rational inattention has focused on situations where the DM chooses from a continuous choice set.
+In this context, the model remains tractable if one assumes the agent is acquiring information about a normally-distributed quantity and the objective function is quadratic, as under these assumptions the DM chooses normally distributed signals.
+Beyond this situation, however, the continuous-choice rational inattention model must be solved numerically.
+In contrast, we show here that the discrete-choice version of the rational inattention model is extremely tractable.
+Because discrete choices arise in many economic contexts, we expect that these results will be useful in applying the rational inattention framework to a number of questions.